 The rise in total tax-supported debt in Table 1 reflects the projected level authorizations and issuances of general obligation bonds and the increased authorization of transportation bonds as the department approaches its statutory debt limit of \$4.5 billion.
-Total general obligation debt outstanding rises steadily from \$9.0 billion in fiscal year 2016 to \$9.7 billion in fiscal year 2025.
+Total general obligation debt outstanding rises steadily from \$9.5 billion in fiscal year 2018 to \$9.8 billion in fiscal year 2027.
 Debt outstanding on Maryland Stadium Authority bonds are projected to decline with the assumption of no future issuances.
 GARVEE debt outstanding peaked at \$704 million in fiscal year 2009 and is expected to be retired in fiscal year 2020.
-Bay Restoration Bond debt will continue to increase with two planned issuances, peaking at \$393 million in fiscal year 2017 and declining thereafter.
+Bay Restoration Bond debt will continue to increase with one additional planned issuance in fiscal year 2020.
+Following that sale, debt outstanding Bay Restoration Bonds will peak at \$332 million and declinethereafter.